brendt/stitcher.io/src/content/blog/2019-07-05-preloading-in-php-74.md

 The answer is yes, of course, but it does consume more memory.
 Ben Morel shared some benchmarks, which can be found in the same [composer issue](*https://github.com/composer/composer/issues/7777#issuecomment-440268416) linked to earlier.

-Interestingly enough, you could decide to only preload "hot classes", classes that are used often in your codebase.
+Interestingly enough, you could decide to only preload "hot classes": classes that are used often in your codebase.
 Ben's benchmarks shows that only loading around 100 hot classes, actually yields better performance gains than preloading all.
 It's a difference of a 13% and 17% performance increase.

 What classes should be preloaded relies of course on your specific project.
 It would be wise to simply preload as much as possible at the start.
 If you really need the few percentage increases, you would have to monitor your code while running.